AGHG46087/ardex/README.md

 * T12: DOT Matrix - Demonstration of a Dot Matrix with an integrated IC control chip.
 * T13: LCD Display - Demonstration of using a LCD 2 row 16 character LCD display.

+* NEOPIXELS:  Who does not love NEOPIXELS, this section has several different demos and examples.
+Some sound reactive and others just for visual fun.
+There are linear strips as well as matrix examples.